Research Very Important When Sending Preliminary Notice

 What You Need To Verify With Every Preliminary Notice

-When doing data research and verification about a construction project you are focused on two key concerns: (i) Whether you’re sending the correct form; and (ii) Whether you’re sending your form to the right parties.
+When doing data research and verification about a construction project you are focused on two key concerns:

 Why Data Research Matters To Which Form You Are Sending

 Finding a preliminary notice form may seem easy enough, but there are some hidden complications.
-Preliminary notice forms will obviously change from state-to-state, but they can also change depending on the type of project, your role in the project, and your tier.
+Preliminary notice forms will obviously change from state to state, but they can also change depending on the type of project, your role in the project, and your tier.

-[pullquote style="right" quote="dark"]If you send a private notice for a state project, you’re sending the wrong form.
-A court would likely consider the form as good as not being sent at all.[/pullquote] The most striking form differences occur between private, state and federal projects.
+The most striking form differences occur between private, state and federal projects.
 These different project types are governed by completely different sets of laws with very, very little overlap.

 Within each set of laws (private, state and federal), however, there are still differences.
 Residential projects sometimes have different forms from commercial projects, and even owner-occupied residential projects require different treatment from ordinary residential projects.
 In the state context, highway projects are sometimes treated differently from other state public works.